passageidentity/passage-flex-rust/README.md

 ## Create a PassageFlex instance

 A Passage AppID and API key are required.
-The API key can be created in the Passage Console under your Application Settings.
+An App and AppID can be created in the Passage Console, and an API key can be created under your Application Settings.
 This API key grants access to the Passage management APIs to get and update information about users.
 This API key must be protected and stored in an appropriate secure storage location.
 It should never be hard-coded in the repository.

 ```rust
 use passage_flex::PassageFlex;